 As soon as the cider bubbles, add the mussels and put the lid on.

 Leave for 2 minutes.
 The mussels are cooked as soon as they open.
 Drain the cooked mussels into a serving dish.
 Put the cider juices back into the pan, add 2 table spoons of crème fraiche or double cream and bring to the boil.
 Add fresh chopped parsley.

-Enjoy the mussels and creamy sauce with crusty bread.
+Enjoy the mussels and creamy sauce with fresh crusty bread.

 Very simple and very delicious…………….

 A fresh green salad is a perfect summer lunch or supper dish.
 Especially if you’re luckily enough to be able to go a pick all the leaves from your garden or allotment.

 Use any fresh red or green salad leaves and add a mix of fresh herbs.
 Finish off by adding your own favourite cheese, fish, olives, or whatever takes your fancy.